 Companion planting is helpful, but if you’ve already planted and are having trouble with pests, some other natural solutions can be helpful:

-- A tea or solution made from powdered Kelp will help deter Japanese Beetles and Aphids and is also nourishing to plants.
-Spray on once a week or so before and during infestation times.
+- A tea or solution made from powdered kelp will help deter Japanese beetles and aphids and is also nourishing to plants.
+Spray once a week or so before and during infestation times.

 - A garlic and hot pepper spray (see recipe below) repels many garden insects and wildlife pests.
 It is probably the most inexpensive option to make at home and isn’t harmful to you while applying.
 Use once a week or more for several weeks before and during infestation times.

-- Powdered Diatomaceous Earth is a good all purpose insect prevention and treatment for any insect pest, though it kills indiscriminately, so use carefully.
-I make to use this only in areas away from honey bees to protect them.
-I use mainly if I see slugs or larvae of any insect on plants, as it is especially effective on these.
-Has to be re-applied after watering or rain.
-Just sprinkle on plants as needed. [note: I buy food grade DE and also use it for indoor pests like ants and as an internal cleanse for parasites in humans and animals.
-This is the brand we use.
+- Powdered diatomaceous earth is a good all-purpose prevention and treatment for any insect pest, but use with caution as it kills indiscriminately.
+I use DE mainly if I see slugs or larvae of any insect on plants, as it is especially effective on these.
+Just sprinkle on plants as needed and reapply after watering or rain.
+(Note: I buy food-grade DE and also use it for indoor pests like ants and as an internal cleanse for parasites in humans and animals.
+This is the brand we use.)

 - Neem sprays (like this one) are an increasingly popular pest control option and are available in many stores now.

 This is my go-to homemade garden pest control spray and it works really well!

 - At least 4 hot cayenne (or hotter) peppers

 - 2 TBSP olive oil or other liquid oil

 - 1 TBSP liquid castile soap like Dr. Bronners